VirgilSecurity/virgil-iotkit/scripts/README.md

 ### Prerequisites
 Before you start, you need to install the **Virgil CLI** - a unified tool to manage your Virgil Cloud services and perform all required commands to configure the Sandbox.
 Follow this guide to [install the Virgil CLI](https://developer.virgilsecurity.com/docs/sdk-and-tools/virgil-cli/install) on your platform.

-- **Docker** is a tool designed to make it easier to create, deploy, and run applications by using containers.
-Follow this guide to [install the Docker](https://docs.docker.com/install/) for your platform.

 #### Windows:

 - Install [Vagrant](https://www.vagrantup.com/docs/installation/)